 I love to read.
 Lately for me I’m consuming audiobooks on my long daily commute, something I used to call “not really reading.”
 But sitting in front of the fireplace, or laying in a hammock, or curled up in bed requires more down time than I currently have.
 So multi-tasking with audiobooks is now a way of life.

 I like devotional books, books about leadership, parenting books, and history.
 But my greatest love is literature.
 Good, old, classic literature where you have to work hard to get your mind trained to appreciate the flowing speech and keep track of the foreign names.
-I like when the flaws of human nature are pointed out as flaws, not celebrated or held with ambiguity like in much of modern fiction.
+I also prefer stories where the flaws of human nature are pointed out as flaws, not celebrated or held with ambiguity like in much of modern fiction.

 Here are my current top ten favorite books (Classic literature, history, biography, modern historical fiction, and theology).

 Pride and Prejudice, by Jane Austen